-Every Child in Focus—Foster Child
+Every Child in Focus—National Foster Care Month

 We have created information and resources on the unique challenges foster children face and ways PTAs can better support foster families in achieving student success.
+National PTA thanks LifeLock for their generous corporate contribution to support the foster care component of Every Child in Focus.

 - Read our PTA One Voice Blog for PTA success stories and additional resources.
 You can also share your blog!
 We want to hear local and state PTA success stories on supporting children with special needs and how you promote an environment that is welcoming to all children and parents.
 Use our blog share tool to tell us your story.